13 Best Reddit Monitoring Tools in 2026 for Real-Time Alerts

 Tools I did not rank

-I did not include every product that mentions Reddit on a landing page.
-Some tools are primarily reply automation products, some are analytics products without strong alerting, and some are no longer accepting new customers.
+I did not rank every product that mentions Reddit on a landing page.

 The list below focuses on tools a buyer would reasonably compare when deciding how to monitor Reddit in 2026: free keyword alerts, manual Reddit research, specialized Reddit and community monitoring, broad social listening, PR monitoring, social media operations, and enterprise listening platforms.